-1. Donate any dollar amount to CoThinkk now until October 1st.
+1. Donate any dollar amount to Delores Pottery now until January 1st, 2022.

 2. Take a screenshot of your donation receipt or record

-3. Send that screenshot to email@example.com with "CoThinkk" as the subject.
-If you do not put "CoThinkk" as the subject, you will not receive a response.
-Please note: your contribution will be processed through Stripe by CoThinkk’s fiscal agent, Eagle Market Streets Development Corporation CDC.
-Your statement will show a transaction with Eagle Market Streets in the amount of your contribution.
+3. Send that screenshot to firstname.lastname@example.org with "Delores" as the subject.
+If you do not put "Delores" as the subject line, you will not receive a response.

-4. You'll receive a response from our Care Team as soon as digitally possible* with the link and password to the seconds collection!
-That password will be good until October 1st.
+4. You'll receive a response from our Care team as soon as digitally possible* with the link and password to the seconds collection!
+That password will be good until January 1st, 2022.
 Please do not share your password with anyone!

 5. If you have questions for our Care Team, please send a separate email at email@example.com.

 *It may take a moment to receive that email—sometimes 1 minute, sometimes 15 minutes (technology, am I right?).
 Please check your spam folder or resend the email if you get no response after that time.